Selected Games

 Selected Accolades and Exhibitions

-Portraits of My Child and others of my games being played in the Receivership art exhibition, Santa Cruz, 2019
+Portraits of My Child and others of my games being played in the Receivership exhibition, Santa Cruz, 2019

 Everyone Forgets